 The following is especially helpful for babies with colic symptoms:

-Milking or effleurage movements have a more calming relaxing effect.
+- Milking or effleurage movements have a calming, relaxing effect.

 Important Note: You do not want to use light touch, as this will feel more like tickling, and will have the opposite effect than what you want to accomplish.
 Gentle, but deep pressure stimulates both tactile and pressure receptors.